Due to popular demand, we are continuing our weekly Teen Writing Workshops for the month of May!

 This year we will be focusing on our emerging Teen Center - join us to help guide the design and development of an entire room dedicated to teens.

-Join other people in grades 6-12 every month to talk about “The Hate U Give” by Angie Thomas.
+Join other people in grades 6-12 every month to talk about the graphic novel “Relish: My Life in the Kitchen” by Lucy Knisley.
 Participants can get a free copy of each month's pick to keep.

 Find out the newest stuff for teens at TCPL.